-In the Senate, Mark serves as the ranking member of the Financial Institutions & Insurance Committee.
-He is also a member of the Rules and Early learning & K-12 Education committees.
-In addition, Mark serves on the Joint Legislative Audit Review Committee.
-Last session Mark sponsored legislation that was signed by the governor and addressed stock epinephrine in schools, allowing annexation of the Maple Valley Donut Hole, and two bills to support the financial services industry in our state.
+Mark is the ranking member of the Financial Institutions & Insurance Committee.
+He is also a member of the Rules and Early learning & K-12 Education committees and serves on the Joint Legislative Audit Review Committee.

 After more than 12 years in international finance at Bank of America and serving as the Global Head of Foreign Currency Options Trading, which made him responsible for doing business across three different continents, Mark returned to his home state.
 From 2009 to 2012, he served as an Issaquah City Councilman.
 Mark currently owns two small businesses in Issaquah: Zeeks Pizza and Ben & Jerry’s Ice Cream.

 Mark earned a master’s degree in Public Affairs from the Evans School at the University of Washington and graduated Summa Cum Laude with a bachelor’s degree in finance from Indiana University.
 Mark attended Foster High School in Tukwila and was the Washington State high school tennis champion in 1989 and 1990.
-Mark has four young daughters between the ages of three and 10.
+Mark has four young daughters between the ages of five and 12.